cloned2k16/niMan/README.md

 WARNING:

-  ALPHA release so don't expect it to work bugless ..
+  BETA release so don't expect it to work bugless ..

   and is it still just intented to be used on Windows ...
   (as replacement for NVM)

+     altough it is working,
+      it still doesn't override the main version of node,
+       you have installed already ,
+        to do so you have to put the 'inuse' folder inside the installation folder, in the PATH and make sure comes before your original node installation
+          if you installed it with NPM you may whant to use 'nim root' to know where actually is

 :D

 # Installation - Usage

 after cloning the repository wherever you'd like to ..
 (or using NPM [''npm install -g niman''])